ActivitySim/populationsim/docs/application_configuration.rst

 Configuring Settings File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 PopulationSim is configured using the *configs/settings.YAML* file.
-The user has the flexibility to specify the following settings:
+The user has the flexibility to specify the following settings.

 **Algorithm/Software Configuration**:

+These settings control the functionality of the PopulationSim algorithm.
+The settings shown are currently the defaults as they were the ones used to validate the final PopulationSim application for the CALM region.
+They should not be changed by the casual user, with the possible exception of the max_expansion_factor setting, as explained below.

 ::